Text Copied

 switch widget

 Dashboard can provide the latest quick events of devices.
-But how can we get the complete list of events published? and the commands received if it is a subscriber.
+But how can we get the complete list of events published and the commands received if it is a subscriber?

 How can I send an instant command to the devices?

-• Go to ‘Devices’ tab
+• Go to Clients

-Events :
+Events

-The list of messages published along with its associated topics by the selected device.
+The complete list of events published by the device selected.
+You can also get the list of messages published along with its associated topics by the selected device.

 events

-Commands :
+Commands

 The complete list of commands subscribed by the device selected.
+You can also get,

 • The list of messages received along with its associated topics by the selected device.